kswope/book-learnin/README.md

 > would occur, making them less likely to drive design and less likely to be
 > useful in trou- bleshooting.

+> We want to make the controller test completely isolated from the action
+> object that it interacts with.
+The key insight is that the controller test
+> needs to test only the behavior of the controller itself—the fact that the
+> controller calls the action object with the correct parameters and uses the
+> values as expected.
+Whether the action object works correctly or even if it
+> exists is a problem for the action object test.
+When testing the controller,
+> the controller’s behavior is what’s important, not the action object.